Canadianfaller7/JobPlacementDashboard/README.md

 # Python Live Project

 ## Introduction
-For the last two weeks I worked on a Live Project with the Tech Academy, I worked with my peers in a team using Azure DevOps and was assigned stories to make a fully working MVT app in Django Framework.
+For the last two weeks I worked on a Live Project with the Tech Academy, I worked with my peers in a team using Azure DevOps and was assigned stories to make a fully working MVT full stack app in Django Framework.
 Working on this project in Django was a great learning opportunity for me to learn how to fix bugs, clean up my code, implement the use of for loops more, scraping website data using BeautifulSoup and working with RESTapi's and to be more familiarized with how Django Framework works and making virtualenv's.
 There were a lot of challeneges that I faced during this project that could have been a big roadblocks but I was able to work with the Project Managers and a few other people to help me get past those roadblocks and I utilized the tools and examples that were given to me.

-Below are descriptions of the stories I worked on during this project using the CRUD functionality, along with code snippets.
+Below are descriptions of the stories I worked on during this project in the back end using the CRUD functionality and some front end experience, along with code snippets.

 ## Create
 This story was creating a Schema using a relational database, SQlight3 in Python as our main Database and making sure that we were able to save user input into the Database we created by checking that all of the information the user put in matched the requirements of our forms.